-Noggin Human Recombinant produced in E.Coli is a non-glycosylated, non-disulfide-linked homodimer consisting of two 206 amino acid polypeptide chains, having a total molecular mass of approximately 46.3kDa (each chain 23.15kDa).
+Noggin Human Recombinant produced in E.Coli is a non-glycosylated, non-disulfide-linked homodimer consisting of two 206 amino acid polypeptide chains, having a total molecular mass of approximately 46.3kDa.

 Noggin is purified by proprietary chromatographic techniques.

 It is recommended to be briefly centrifuged prior to opening to bring the contents to the bottom.
-Reconstitute in 10mM HAc to a concentration of 0.1-1.0 mg/mL.
+Reconstitute in 10mM HCl to a concentration of 0.1-1.0 mg/ml.
 Further dilutions should be made in appropriate buffered solutions.